 13. Make your own perfume

-There’s a rich tradition of perfume-making in Amman.
+There’s a popular tradition of perfume-making in Amman.
 Downtown perfume shops are lined with row upon row of identical-looking glass bottles, each containing a distinct aroma.
 The perfume-makers possess an astonishing ability to match the scents from memory, mixing various bottles to create your desired scent.

 One of the most unique things to do in Amman, you can pop into one of these shops and leave moments later with your very own signature scent!
 It’s certainly a more unique souvenir than an “I heart Jordan” t-shirt.